Redleg101/Project-FrankenServer/docs/Phase3-pfSense.md

 et0 (VirtIO).
 - Assign **LAN** to the interface backed by et1 (VirtIO).
-- Set LAN temporary IP (e.g., 10.10.99.1/24) so you can reach the web GUI.
+- Set LAN temporary IP (e.g., <IP-REDACTED>/24) so you can reach the web GUI.

-Browse to https://10.10.99.1 and run the setup wizard:
+Browse to https://<IP-REDACTED> and run the setup wizard:
-- Set hostname (e.g., pfsense), domain (williams.local), time/NTP.
+- Set hostname (e.g., pfsense), domain (williams.home.arpa), time/NTP.
 - WAN: DHCP (typical for ISP).
-- LAN: keep 10.10.99.1/24 for mgmt or change to your preferred LAN.
+- LAN: keep <IP-REDACTED>/24 for mgmt or change to your preferred LAN.

 ---